-We believe this is so because this area of service offers the Church a unique opportunity to present Christ and the Christian viewpoint and to demonstrate in a tangible way the value of a life which is lived in right relation to God and man.
-We believe that only such a life can realize its fullest potential in terms of usefulness to society and inner satisfaction to the individual.
+We believe this is so because Christian higher education offers the Church a unique opportunity to present Christ as the Christian's summum bonum, or "highest good."
+It is the Christian worldview, summarized in the biblical narrative of creation, fall, redemption, and consummation, which teaches love for God and for our neighbors as ourselves, and enables young men and women to discover the value of a life which is lived in right relation to God and man.
+We believe that only such a life can realize its fullest potential in service to God, the Church, and the world.

-We believe that the Church has a responsibility not only to initiate the organizational structure for such participation, but also a responsibility to continue to nurture that organization and to provide theological and philosophical guidance to it.
+We believe that the Church has a responsibility not only to initiate the organizational structure for Christian higher education, but also to nurture Erskine College and Erskine Theological Seminary and to provide theological and philosophical guidance to it.